FoekeBoersma/A-close-look-at-using-national-ground-stations-for-the-statistical-mapping-of-NO2/README.md

 	* 01 adding variables to initial datasets/Global/AssignTrafficVolumeToRoads.R
 * **Telpunten_WGS84**: traffic station locations in The Netherlands:
 	* 01 adding variables to initial datasets/Global/AssignTrafficVolumeToRoads.R
-* **TrafficVolume_RoadsNetherlands**: roads in The Netherlands with traffic volume assigned, in shapefile-format
-	* 01 adding variables to initial datasets/Local/AssignTrafficVolumeToRoads.R

 * **TrafficVolume_StudyArea**: traffic volume represented by roads for The Netherlands and Germany:
 	* 01 adding variables to initial datasets/Local/Assigning TrafficVolume to NO2MSs.R